-Many times you will create a number of G-code files that are similar or for testing use.
+Many times you will create a number of g-code files that are similar or for testing use.
 After a while these files can accumulate into a large repository that makes it difficult to find the one you are looking for.
-If you wish to delete a file the easiest way to do so is to click the "Home" icon on the desktop and find the folder called "gcode."
-This is the default location of G-code files created in EMC.
+If you wish to delete a file, the easiest way to do so is to click the "g-code" folder on the desktop.
+This is the default location of g-code files created in LinuxCNC.
 Find the file(s) you wish to delete.
 Right click on them and then left click on the [Delete] option.
-This will permanently delete the program selected.
+This will permanently delete the file selected.
 Take great caution when deleting files!
 You do not want to accidentally delete a valued file.
+It pays to keep a backup of your g-code files on a CD or USB flash drive.

-FIGURE 2.2-Mill axis directions in relation to the operator.
+FIGURE 2.3-Mill axis directions in relation to the operator.